Summer Camp 2025 Information

 Camp Arnold’s Jr. Adventure Camp happens once every summer and is designed as a transition into camping for younger children ages 6 and 7.
 The program runs for 3 days and 2 nights, which gives the children the opportunity to go to camp but reduces the chances of homesickness.
 The staff that work with these children are specially chosen from our counselor ranks and show aptitude towards caring for the needs of younger children.
 For the few days that the children are at camp they will take part in a full day of water games, spend time in the craft house, go for short hikes and learn about nature and even attend chapel sessions tailored to their needs.
 This is an exciting opportunity for your child to see just how much fun they can have at camp!

-A week of intense learning, growing, and fun!, campers will be able to choose classes in music (brass, piano, guitar, ukulele, etc.) and arts (dance, painting, etc.) packaged as majors and electives.
+Senior Worship and Arts Camp (ages 12-17) begins a eight days of intense learning, growing, and fun for ages 12-17!
+Two days later, on Monday, our Junior campers (ages 8-11) will join the fun for six days of music.
+Campers will be able to choose classes in music (brass, piano, guitar, ukulele, etc.) and arts (dance, painting, etc.) packaged as majors and electives.
 In addition to music and arts classes, campers will be given tools to practically live out their faith, grow deeper in Christ, or, perhaps for the first time, come to know Jesus, and to know that with Christ, anything is possible.
 An end of the week performance will showcase all they have learned.
-Come and be part of Senior Music & Arts Camp 2024, Mission:Possible.
+Come and be part of Senior Music & Arts Camp 2025.

 Musical Theater Camp